Definition of electric and magnetic fields in curved spacetime: Acknowledgments

 \section{Acknowledgments}

+We wish to thank Daniel Braun and Valerie Domcke for fruitful discussion in Moriond Conference.
 We thank Donghui Jeong and Chan Park for useful discussion.
 H.N.\ was supported by the National Research Foundation (NRF) of Korea funded by the Korean Government (No.\ 2018R1A2B6002466 and No.\ 2021R1F1A1045515).
 J.H.\ was supported by IBS under the project code, IBS-R018-D1, and by the NRF of Korea funded by the Korean Government (No.\ NRF-2019R1A2C1003031).